152 Drug Discovery & Design (3 units) Spring

 This course will meet weekly and involve a mixture of presentations by students and by faculty and/or outside speakers.
 The purpose of the course is to provide students with an opportunity to present either a research article or a progress report on their research and to learn about other research opportunities within UCSF and outside.
 Two classes each quarter will be presented by faculty on their own research and/or research opportunities

 165 Pharmaceutical Sci.
 Pathway Proj.: Pharmaceutical Chemistry (2 - 14 units) Fall, Winter, Spring, Summer

 Instructor(s): S. Kahl Prerequisite(s): Successful completion of BIOPHRM SC 134 Research Design.

 Restrictions: Pharmacy students must have completed their 3rd year of professional courses or consent of instructor.
-Activities: Practical Experience
+Activities: Direct - Project, Student - Project

 This course is designed to introduce students to research.
 Students will work closely with a member of the faculty and will focus on a specific project.
 Students will write a grant for protocol summarizing the work planned, carry out hands-on aspects of the research, analyze results and present findings.